gdermog/simfire/README.md

 Crossover and mutation stages are implemented in following steps:

-   - Surviving chromosomes are divided into four groups according to the flags (nearWhileFalling, farWhileFalling, overWhileRaising, underWhileRaising) and sorted according to distances
+   - Surviving chromosomes are divided into four groups according to the flags (**nearWhileFalling**, **farWhileFalling**, **overWhileRaising**, **underWhileRaising**) and sorted according to distances
    - In each category, the first few best chromosomes are cloned into the new generation with two mutations (fine shift of angle to correct direction)
    - Corresponding pairs of chromosomes from opposing categories are parents of three offspring whose angles are uniformly distributed between them
-   - The remaining chromosomes are mutated so that their angle moves in the correct direction by a larger jump
+   - The remaining chromosomes are mutated so that their angle moves in the correct direction by a larger shift
    - If there is any space left in the new generation, it is filled with random chromosomes generated just like in the first generation

+# Compiling and running SimFire

+SimFire ​​is a standard project for MS Visual Studio and MSVC.
+It contains both a solution file and a project.
+It assumes the C++20 language standard.
+Library [EnTT](https://github.com/skypjack/entt) is included in the project.

+To compile and run the project, open the solution file `SimFire.sln` in MS Visual Studio, build the project, and then run the executable.
+The program will execute the simulation based on predefined parameters and output the results to the console.

+**Remark:** the project is targeted for SDK version 10 and platform toolset v145 (VS 2026), but it can be easily downgraded in the project properties if necessary.

+## Simulation setup

+Simulation parameters are specified in the configuration INI file.
+The program requires the path to this file as the value of the command line parameter **--setup**.
+Another possible command line parameter is **--help**.
+Everything else is set in the INI file (see directory /data in the repository for examples).